 Ensure that all staff at home and abroad operate within our guidelines for responsible tourism, and are fully informed about out responsible tourism policy, and share this knowledge with appointed destination management companies, tour operators or incentive / event management companies.

-Gane & Marshall is supporting The Carbon Neutral Company and Climate Care, two environmental organisations that aim to empower individuals to take action against climate change.
+Gane & Marshall supports The Carbon Neutral Company and Climate Care, two environmental organisations that aim to empower individuals to take action against climate change.
 Through the Carbon Neutral Company we fund a tree-planting programme called “Trees for Life”; and this offsets emissions caused by all staff flights.
-Furthermore for each traveller or incentive delegate that travels with Gane and Marshall we shall make a donation of £5 to Climate Care.
+Furthermore for each traveller with Gane and Marshall we shall make a donation of £5 to Climate Care.

 Gane & Marshall supports the charity Community Projects Africa and several of their projects are funded by Gane and Marshall travellers and the company.